carbon-design-system/archived-v10-release-issues/v10-release-planning.md

 * All packages released to NPM
 * All design assets published to respective places
 * All new and changed functionality (especially breaking changes) is included in migration and changelog documentation
+* Component definition of done exclusions
+  * Not all cross-browser (namely IE11) bugs need fixed prior to release as long as the expected fixes won't require breaking changes

 ## Release Schedule